simonerom/iotex-docs/docs/introduction/account-concept.md

 ### Smart contract Accounts

 As anticipated, smart contract accounts do not have a private key associated to it, therefore they cannot initiate transactions: a contract address can only be the destination of transactions.
-On the other side, a smart contract address has some **executable code** associated to it, that gets executed each time a transaction is sent to its account address.
+On the other hand, a smart contract address has some **executable code** associated to it, that gets **executed** each time a transaction is sent to its address.

+### Address generation

+A IoTeX address can be generated using the following steps:

+1. Generating a random private key and the corresponding public key using secp256k1's elliptic curve;
+2. Apply keccak256 hash function to the public key, exluding the first byte ($hash := keccak256(pk[1:])$;
+3. Take the late 20 bytes as the payload (payload := hash[12:]), which is the byte representation of the address;
+4. Apply [bech32](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki) encoding on the payload and adding io prefix.